Leonard, a Memoir

 He won some prizes.
 The Governor General’s Award he didn’t accept.
 To my private relief he wasn’t offered the Nobel for Literature, which is a guarantee of mediocrity—and something of a consolation prize.
 Faulkner won because he just wasn’t Joyce.
 (The poor judges, what would they have done if they’d had to read Joyce?
 Faulkner they had in translation, but how do you translate Joyce?)
 Beckett won because he just wasn’t Kafka.
 And Dylan won because he just isn’t Leonard.

 His best friend on Hydra was George L, who looked like the president of the world.
 First time I met him I said, “So, George, what do you do?”
 He said, “Well, Bob, I don’t do anything.”
 Hah!
 I loved him.
 I wrote a roman-à-clef about him, and about the island (here it is), in which he’s murdered.
 Somebody came across him reading it in a café.
 He said, “I’m trying to find out how I die.”
 Now he knows—he’s gone too.
-His daughter’s an actress, though, and I’m making a movie with her.
+His daughter’s an actress, though, and I made a movie with her.

 Let me finish with a long-ago poem I wrote about Leonard: